Course Content

 0/3

-Topic 4: Creativity – Mind Maps
+Topic 3.4: CREATIVITY ACTIVITIES – Mind Maps

 The objective and aim of the Mind Mapping process is to help learners strengthen and develop their skills, develop self-awareness, connect ideas, grow creativity and areas for improvement, to identify areas in which to further develop, see patterns and gaps and branch out with their training needs, develop improvements, explore new concepts, review and refine.
 Mind maps can be used to problem solve, plan, and organize self-development.